 Paint Your Cabinets

 Sometimes the most basic remodeling you need is a paint job.
 Change all your cabinets from those in your bathroom and those in the kitchen with a new color.
-You can even add patterns and stripes to the design.
+You can even add patterns and stripes to the design when painting your kitchen cabinets.
 There is so much you can do with a paintbrush and paint bucket.
 Luckily you can find these paints in any home depot and utilize them right away.

 Add a Backsplash